nxxm/gh/INSTALL.md

-# Installing nxxm::octoxxit
+# Installing nxxm::gh
-octoxxit can be installed in three ways :
+gh can be installed in three ways :

 * [Copy paste in your project](#copy-paste-in-your-project)
 * [Install](#install)